plantgenomicslab/HMMerMe/README.md

 ### Running 'HMMerME'

-Main code will be in 'run.py'
+Main code will be in `run.py`

-'run.py' takes in 2 required arguments: '--input' and '--db'
+`run.py` takes in 2 required arguments: `--input` and `--db`

-'--input' will target the 'Input' directory that has your '.fasta' and '_clean.fasta' files
+`--input` will target the `Input` directory that has your `.fasta` and `_clean.fasta` files

-'--db' will target the 'Database' directory that has your '.hmm' files, called after an HMM search
+`--db` will target the 'Database' directory that has your '.hmm' files, called after an HMM search

-'--CPU' is one of the options that utilizes a specific core.
+`--CPU` is one of the options that utilizes a specific core.
 If not called, default is set to use 2 cores (4 threads)

-'--visualization' is another option that calls 'weblogo' and 'pymsaviz' to visualize your data
+`--visualization` is another option that calls 'weblogo' and 'pymsaviz' to visualize your data

 To run the command, go into the 'HMMerME' directory as the current working directory as simply type this: